acapellan/AggreGator/assignments/user_stories.md

 #### Conversation

 - What specific job criteria/technologies should students be familiar with?
-- What skills are the most in demand by companies?
+- What skills are the most in-demand by companies?
 - What kind of career would be considered as fulfilling for the student?

 #### Confirmation